abshinn/usgs/exploration/README.md

 ![alt text](https://github.com/abshinn/usgs/blob/master/exploration/SF-LA_timeVmag.png "Magnitude over Time")

-Initially, I expected distance to be random, but that is not the case for major events because aftershocks happen near to the major event.
-The major earthquakes that pop out in this plot are, of course, those that were discussed previously: Landers in 1992, Loma Prieta in 1989, and Northridge at the beginning of 1994.
+The major earthquakes that pop out in this plot are: Landers in 1992, Loma Prieta in 1989, and Northridge at the beginning of 1994.
 What is also interesting is the amount of aftershocks and related earthquakes for the major Los Angeles area earthquakes.
-Finally, another interesting aspect of this plot is the increased detection efficiency of 2 to 2.5 magnitude earthquakes in recent years.
+Another interesting aspect of this plot is the increased detection efficiency of 2 to 2.5 magnitude earthquakes since 2009.
+Perhaps this is due to the [Quake-Catcher Network (QCN)](http://qcn.stanford.edu/wp-content/uploads/2011/10/2009-Cochran_et_al_IEEE_QCN_smaller.pdf)?

-### binned year vs. event count
+### year vs. event count

 ```R
 png("SF-LA_yrVcount.png", width = 1000, height = 800)